COVID-19: Wike rolls out 28 free transport buses – The Sun Nigeria

-Rivers State Governor, Nyesom Wike, has launched free transport scheme to cushion the effect of Coronavirus (COVID-19) pandemic, experienced by Rivers residents.
+Rivers State Governor, Nyesom Wike, has launched free transport scheme to cushion the effect of coronavirus on the people.

 Daily Sun gathered that the essence of the free transport buses was to maintain social distancing, as some commercial drivers steadily flout government order on the number of passengers to be carried.

-Ejekwu stated: “The governor has been bothered about the health of Rivers people.
-Since the outbreak of this COVID-19 pandemic, His Excellency has done so much to show his love for the people.
+“The governor has been bothered about the health of Rivers people.
+Since the outbreak of this COVID-19 pandemic, he has done so much to show his love for the people.

-“Remember that, in terms of palliative, he has spent over N2 billion to take care of the people within the period, apart from the facilities he has put on ground for safety of the people”, the commissioner expressed.
+“Remember that in terms of palliative, he has spent over N2 billion to take care of the people within the period, apart from the facilities he has put on ground for safety of the people,” Ejekwu said.

-Similarly, State Commissioner for Information and Communications, Paulinus Nsirim, said the free transport programme was a demonstration of the governor’s sensitivity to the plight of Rivers people this time of COVID-19 pandemic.
+Similarly, Commissioner for Information and Communications, Paulinus Nsirim, said the free transport programme was a demonstration of the governor’s sensitivity to the plight of Rivers people.

-Nsirim stated: “As you can see, this is what you get from a compassionate and visionary leader.
-What we witnessing today, is historic; it is a milestone in the annals of this state, that during the pandemic like this, the leader rolls out free transport scheme to cushion the effect of the pandemic on the people.
+“As you can see, this is what you get from a compassionate and visionary leader.
+What we are witnessing today is historic; it is a milestone in the annals of this state, that during the pandemic like this, the leader rolls out free transport scheme to cushion the effect of the pandemic on the people.

-“So, my message to Rivers people is you have a governor who love you; you have a governor who cares for you; you have a governor who is desirous to make sure that you do not suffer”, he expressed.
+“So, my message to Rivers people is you have a governor who loves you; you have a governor who cares for you; you have a governor who is desirous to make sure you do not suffer,” Nsirim said.

 Meanwhile, some of the maiden passengers of the free buses have expressed joy that the scheme would reduce the hardship associated with COVID-19 pandemic.